rackerlabs/docs-offerings/docs/getting-started/examples/generate-auth-token.rst

 ``https://servers.api.rackspacecloud.com/v1.0/1100111``) are also
 returned in the response.

-You will find the actual account number after the final '/' in the ``publicURL`` field.
+The actual account number appears after the final '/' in the ``publicURL`` field.
 In this example, you can see that the account number is 1100111.
-You need to specify your account number on most of the Cloud Load Balancers API calls, wherever you see the field **your\_acct\_id** specified in the examples in this guide.

-Load balancer service endpoints are published in the service catalog in the Auth response with the account number, which is a required element of the service endpoints.
+Offer service endpoints are published in the service catalog in the Auth response.
 The examples shown here are for authentication for US customers.
 Customers with UK-based accounts will see different values in the service catalog.
 Refer to `Chapter 5, *Service Access/Endpoints* <ch05.xhtml>`__ for more information about service endpoints.

-After authentication, you can use cURL to perform **GET**, **DELETE**, **PUT**, and **POST** requests for the Cloud Load Balancer API.
+After authentication, you can use cURL to make **GET** and **POST** requests to the Offer API.